Becklyn/becklyn-gulp/README.md

 `useBabel`       | `boolean`                                | `true`                                                     | Flag, whether [Babel](https://babeljs.io/) should be used.
 Also activates `esnext: true` in the jsHint config.
 `moduleLoaders`  | `Array.<{test: RegExp, loader: string}>` | `[]`                                                       | Additional loaders, as described in [the docs][webpack-loader-docs].
 (The babel and jsHint loader will still be automatically added, depending on the `useBabel` and `lint` options.)

 **Note:** If you use Babel, you probably need to add the polyfill for older browsers to all your JS entry points.
+Just use the ECMAScript 6 polyfill from [`babel-es6-polyfill`] and insert `require("babel-es6-polyfill/polyfill.js");` to include all required functionality.

-Just install the npm-package `babel-core` and do `require("babel-core/lib/babel/polyfill");` at the top of all your top-level JavaScript files.
+> Alternatively you can use the polyfill directly from [`babel-core`] and do `require("babel-core/lib/babel/polyfill");` at the top of all your top-level JavaScript files.
+But then you will add probably unwanted ES5 polyfills (if you only support modern browser) and polyfills for ES7, which might be still in discussion and therefore unstable.

 ### Sass (`becklyn.scss(path [, options])`)